-- 5.27 The following assumptions have been applied consistently with the prior period, unless a change has been identified. - 5.28 Local authority rates are allocated to Retail based on office occupancy of the Retail OpCo for Walnut Court in Swindon. - 5.29 Third party costs there are no costs incurred within Retail that are classed as thirdparty costs, therefore no costs have been reported within this line.
+- 5.26 Most assumptions were consistent to prior period; and only a few changes were made based on management judgment. - 5.27 Local authority rates are allocated to Retail price control based on office occupancy of Retail in Walnut Court in Swindon. - 5.28 Third party costs there are no costs incurred within Retail that are classed as third-party costs, therefore no costs have been reported within this line.